Women smiling with laptop in mobile tiny home.

 If your tiny home is on the larger side or it’s regularly mobile, then your policy is likely going to cost more.
 If your tiny home is primarily stationary and smaller, it could reduce the insurance price.

-Tiny House Insurance Companies
+Tiny House Insurance FAQs

 Buying a tiny home can be inexpensive, but finding the right insurance policy is complicated.
 Use the information above to help you get started on your insurance for tiny homes search.